Daniel-LeTC/pizza_count_cv/README.md

 *   **Golden Frame Identification**: The 300 frames were further scrutinized to identify **53 "golden frames"**.
 These were determined to be the highest-quality images, offering the clearest and most diverse examples of pizzas in the staging areas, making them ideal for building the core of the training dataset.

 #### **Annotation Process and Data Augmentation**
-*   **Annotation Rules**: The annotation process, will use roboflow on https://roboflow.com for performed on the 53 golden frames, adhered to strict guidelines to ensure consistency:
+*   **Annotation Rules**: The annotation process, will use roboflow on https://roboflow.com and its API for performed on the 53 golden frames, adhered to strict guidelines to ensure consistency:
     *   **Inclusions**: Only whole, finished pizzas in open boxes or on serving plates located within the designated staging areas were labeled.
     *   **Exclusions**: Items such as pizzas still in preparation, pizzas in closed boxes, partial or sliced pizzas, and promotional demo samples were explicitly excluded from annotation.
     *   **Edge Cases**: Specific rules were applied to handle challenging scenarios like glare, significant occlusion (over 50%), and pizzas located at the frame boundaries.